 - Any moisture inside the logger box can cause logger board malfunction.

-- Cycling the power (turn board off, pause 10 seconds, turn board back on) as done with a computer is a common fix for loss of cellular transmission and other miscellaneous issues.
+- Cycling the power (turn board off, pause 5 seconds, turn board back on) is a common fix for loss of cellular transmission and other miscellaneous issues.

 - Turbidity sensor

-- Turbidity sensor is particularly vulnerable to fouling: any debris, sticks, leaves that attach to it or algae that grows on it will cause false high readings and degrade data quality.
+- Turbidity sensor is particularly vulnerable to fouling: any debris, sticks, leaves on or near it, or algae that grows on it will cause false high readings and degrade data quality.

 - Data from turbidity sensor can be affected by objects in its field of vision (38 cm); this can include debris and sediment piled up around or on the sensor and algae growing on the sensor.

 - Because of the extended field of vision of the turbidity sensor, turbidity data are suspect when water level is less than 30 cm.

 - The pressure transducer that measures water depth can be damaged if ice forms on the sensor.